-How to avoid fees when using your stimulus payment debit card
+How to avoid fees when using your stimulus payment debit card - CNN Underscored

-A second round of stimulus payments are going out now, and most people are receiving their money either via check or direct deposit.
-But the Treasury Department has announced that, as was the case the first time around, some Americans will receive their payment in the form of an Economic Impact Payment (EIP) Card instead.
+The third round of stimulus payments are going out now, and most people are receiving their money either via check or direct deposit.
+But as was the case the first two times around, some Americans will receive their payment in the form of an Economic Impact Payment (EIP) Card instead.

-Not everyone who received their payment on a EIP card in the first round will get an EIP card this time, and some people who got a check last time will get a card this time.
-But if you received an EIP card last year, your new payment will not be added to your old card.
+Not everyone who received their payment on a EIP card in either the first or second round will get an EIP card this time, and some people who got their first two payments by check will get a card this time.
+But if you received an EIP card before, your new payment will not be added to your old card.
 You’ll either receive a new card in the mail or a check.

-If you do get an EIP Card with your second stimulus payment, it’s essentially a prepaid Visa debit card, and you probably know that prepaid debit cards often come with fees.
+If you do get an EIP Card with the third stimulus payment, it’s essentially a prepaid Visa debit card, and you probably know that prepaid debit cards often come with fees.
 Fortunately, it’s relatively easy to use the card in ways that won’t get you charged.

 The easiest ways to use your stimulus debit card without a fee

 If you have a personal bank account, your best bet is to transfer the entire debit card balance to your own account.
 You can make transfers from the card to your bank account at no charge, and the limit is a relatively high $2,500 per day.
-That means most people should be able to transfer their entire stimulus payment in one swoop.
+That means most people should be able to transfer their entire stimulus payment in one swoop, though for those with large families, it could take two or three transfers to get it all into your bank account.

 To transfer money from your stimulus debit card to your bank account, go to the EIP Card website or use the Money Network mobile app, and select the option to “Move Money Out.”
 You’ll need both the routing number and the account number from your bank account to make the transfer.